elunna/nerfhack-changelog/README.md

 * **Cursed scrolls of remove curse** will curse items
 * **Scrolls of genocide** have been nerfed and renamed to scrolls of exile
 * **scrolls of enchant armor** let you choose which worn piece of armor to enchant or repair when you know the identify of these scrolls, otherwise the armor chosen is still random (EvilHack)
+* * **Scrolls of enchant weapon and enchant armor are much more rare and cost a lot more ink to write**
 * **Blessed scroll of destroy armor** asks which armor to destroy (xNetHack)
 * **Confused cursed scrolls of destroy armor** prompt for which piece of armor to fix
 * **Confused scrolls of identify** give enlightenment (xNetHack)